 For the first year, cardholders will not be charged an annual membership fee, though after the first year that fee is $175.
 Additionally, the Amex Business Gold Card does not include any foreign transaction fees, a benefit for business owners who frequently make purchases outside of the United States.

 Benefits of the American Express Business Gold Card

 The Amex Business Gold Card is most frequently marketed as a rewards card, the evidence of which is seen in its competitive rewards points program and sign-on bonus.
-The primary rewards perk is a 3x points structure for all purchases made within a single Amex-created category chosen by the user.
+The primary rewards perk is a 3x points structure for all purchases made within two Amex-created categories chosen by the user.
 Categories include Airfare (purchased directly from the airline), U.S. purchases for advertising in select media, U.S. purchases at gas stations, U.S. purchases for shipping, and U.S. computer hardware, software, and cloud purchases made directly from the provider.
-Cardholders also earn 2x points on all of the remaining categories and 1x points on all other purchases.
+Cardholders also earn 1x points on all other purchases.